Harold Hersey: Mid life

-During World War I, he was a lieutenant in public relations, but never went overseas.
+During World War I, Hersey was a lieutenant in public relations, but never went overseas.
 Several articles on military matters were published in Scribner's.

-He was editor of Minaret magazine in Washington, D. C., with Shaemus O. Sheele, and Herbert Bruncken.
+Hersey was editor of Minaret magazine in Washington, D. C., with Shaemus O. Sheele, and Herbert Bruncken.
 He got his first commercial publishing job with publisher Street & Smith in 1919 editing the legendary pulp The Thrill Book.
 Hersey was fired (or resigned) after 8 of the 16 issues.
 It is often cited as the first all-fantasy pulp, but in actuality it blended straight drama, adventure, sea stories, mysteries, etc., while also featuring a bit of fantasy.

 After leaving Street & Smith, Hersey immediately joined new pulp publisher, Clayton Publications in 1919, as a title editor, feature writer and later group editor for several of the Clayton magazines.
 Hersey is credited with creating Ranch Romances, the first western-romance hybrid.
 Ranch Romances was one of the last pulps to cease publication, lasting into the early '70s.